 Thanks to a brave installer, Robert of Sierra Landscape Management, we built a flight of meandering garden steps and walls using boulders from the woods.
 I’m glad I missed the first dramatic day when his machine slid precariously down the cliff, causing a photo moment for neighbors who watched from above.
 We uncovered fifty years of debris from previous owners’ house renovations, plus old bicycles and tires.
 One of Robert’s workers found a Snoopy pencil dated my year of birth.
 I didn’t fess up (smile).

 Ideal plants for a steep woodland garden

 “Goat gardening,” I call it – planting the steep slope of Stephanie’s woodland garden leading down to the lower echelons of wilderness.
-What I loved most was witnessing her a mom Cec guiding from above, pointing to what goes where while passing the plants to Stephanie.
+I loved most witnessing her mom, Cec, guiding her from above, pointing to what goes where while passing the plants to Stephanie.

 “We’ve got a system going.”
 And they did, Cec rolling the pots of choice on their sides to her daughter downhill.
 Her dad Phil is ready to intervene should anyone topple.
 “We’ve been gardening together for years.”

 You’ll enjoy the story about Stephanie’s Front Lawn Alternative